-Phil holds a B.A. in Political Science from East Carolina University in Greenville, N.C.
+Phil is co-author of The New York Times bestsellers Spy the Lie and Get the Truth.
+He holds a B.A. in Political Science from East Carolina University in Greenville, N.C.

 Mike Floyd provides training and consulting services for local, state, and federal law enforcement and intelligence agencies; high net-worth families; and large corporations and firms throughout North America, Europe, and Asia.
 He is widely recognized as a leading authority on interviewing, detection of deception, and elicitation in cases involving criminal activity, personnel screening, and national security issues.